 Hilary Connelly, Practice Manager, HMP Gartree

 Nigel Sarsfield, Senior IT Technical Support Officer, Duncan Macmillan House

 Angela Beales, Deputy Ward Manager, Lings Bar Hospital

 Becky Hood, Healthcare Assistant, Millbrook Mental Health Unit

-Dr David Miodrag, Palliative Consultant, John Eastwood Hospice
+Dr David Miodrag, Palliative Medicine Consultant, John Eastwood Hospice

 Sarah Atkinson, Primary Care Liaison Nurse, Bull Farm Primary Care Centre

-Emma Dominey-Hill, Speech and Language Therapist and Arts Therapies Manager, Rampton Hospital
+Emma Dominey-Hill, Speech and Language Therapies and Arts Therapies Manager, Rampton Hospital

 Fiona Lamb, Community Forensic Intellectual Developmental Disability service (CFIDD) Lead, Westminster House

-Jenny Bailey, Live Clinical Team Leader, Higbury Hospital
+Jenny Bailey, Live Clinical Team Leader, Highbury Hospital